marcelinojackson-org/Snowflake.Common/README.md

 - `SNOWFLAKE_ROLE` – Mandatory role; the helper yells if it is blank
 - `SNOWFLAKE_LOG_LEVEL` – Optional (`MINIMAL` default, set `VERBOSE` for extra connection detail)

+> The helper also dials down the Snowflake SDK’s own logging to `ERROR` unless you request `VERBOSE`, so the action stays quiet by default.

 ## API

 ```ts